Defining Measures of Worth

 As discussed above, using Real Wage (or Real Wealth) also has problems with the issue of what the price index measures.
 The intent of computing a real wage is to suggest each dollar of compensation in both periods has the same purchasing power of groceries, housing, entertainment, etc. This is done by dividing each wage of a particular year by the CPI of that year.
 The greater the difference between the two years, the less comparable the content of the bundle and the less the real wage has the “same” denominator.

 In certain situations, the appropriate measure of worth is clear.
-If the question is whether “Andrew Carnegie in 1900” was wealthier than “Bill Gates in 2017,” then neither the CPI nor a wage-rate index provides the appropriate comparison formula.
+If the question is whether “Andrew Carnegie in 1900” was wealthier than “Bill Gates in 2021,” then neither the CPI nor a wage-rate index provides the appropriate comparison formula.
 Rather, Carnegie’s wealth should be inflated by the ratio of GDP in the two years.
-“Relative output” as represented by share of GDP—not relative earnings or status—is the criterion.
+“Relative output” as represented by share of GDP—not relative earnings—is the criterion.
 In most contexts, the worth across time of large-scale, public-good projects (such as war or space exploration) is again obtained most meaningfully by the GDP ratio, not by the CPI or GDP deflator.

 The important point of all this discussion is that in most cases using multiple definitions of worth is the best.
 They all describe the elephant.

-We now consider the relative worth of the 1931 subjects eight-six years later in 2017.
+We now consider the relative worth of the 1931 subjects ninety years later in 2021.
 As we have explained the technique is straightforward.
 We find the worth in 1931 using one of the nine definitions in table 1.
 These definitions are based on three types of measures.
 We then take the observation of the value of the item in 1931 as a share of the index number for that measured in 1931.
-That share is then multiplied times the observation of the measure in 2017.
-Now we can also use a price index for the three additional definitions.
+That share is then multiplied by the observation of the measure in 2021.
+Now we can also use a price index as indicated by the three additional definitions.

 Conclusions